phwelo/rofmark2/README.md

 ## Troubleshooting

 1. **Firefox Profile Not Found**:
-   Make sure that the profiles in `config.ini` match the containers configured in your Firefox extension.
+   Ensure profiles in `config.ini` match those defined in the Firefox extension.

 2. **Missing `config.ini` or `bookmarks.json`**:
-   Ensure both `config.ini` and `bookmarks.json` are in place and correctly referenced in your configuration.
+   Ensure both `config.ini` and `bookmarks.json` are in place and correctly referenced.

 3. **Rofi Not Installed**:
-   Rofi is required for this script to function.
-Make sure it is installed.
+   Rofi is required.
+Install Rofi to use the menu selection feature.

 ## License